printmaking

 The Amazing Randi (1984) is a stone Lithograph produced by me in the NSCAD print studio under the supervision of master printer Bob Rogers.

 The SDS (Screen Dependency Syndrome) are blueprints (1996) printed commercially from original drawings - graphite, ink and collage on mylar.
-I have always liked the quality of blueprints and felt that the appearance of a pre-production plan suited the notion that SDS prosthetics could be produced commercially.
+I have always liked the quality of blueprints and felt that the appearance of pre-production plans suited the notion that SDS prosthetics would be produced commercially.

 The final, (de)composed, print (2005) is a plywood woodcut that I cut and then printed in the NSCAD print studio.
-The final product, I required an edition of just one for the exhibition at Dalhousie University Gallery, was further developed with the addition of chalk pastel and gold leaf.
+The final product - I required just one for my solo exhibition at Dalhousie University Gallery - was further developed by the addition of chalk pastel and gold leaf.